-My dear brothers and sisters in Christ: as we gather today to celebrate the Holy Mass in honor of this Catholic Schools Week we have before us the theme of "Faith - Academics - Service."
+Reverend Monsignor and Fathers, Deacons, Sisters, dear brothers and sisters in Christ, as we gather today to celebrate the Holy Mass in honor of this Catholic Schools Week we have before the theme of "Faith - Academics - Service."

-Together, these three words make up the task of every Catholic School, but if taken apart, the identity of a Catholic school either weakens or ceases to exist.
-Sacred Heart-Griffin High School provides a valuable resource here in providing Catholic education in our Diocese of Springfield in Illinois, and for this, I am very grateful.
+Together, these three words make up the task of every Catholic School, but if taken apart the identity of a Catholic school either weakens or ceases to exist.
+Your work in the Office for Catechesis and through the Diocesan Curia provides a valuable assistance to the pastors, principals, teachers and boards of the Catholic schools through this Diocese of Springfield in Illinois, and for your generous and capable assistance I am grateful.